 This hour-long authentic Hawaiian hula show kicks off with tiki torch lighting and the traditional blowing of the conch shell.
 It’s great for families with babies and toddlers who might not be able to sit through a full luau.

-9. Rent Bikes in Waikiki
+9. Rock-A-Hula Dinner Show in Waikiki

 11. Get Mochi Donuts from MoDo